mikhail-filin/7guis-angular16/README.md

 7GUIs is a GUI programming usability benchmark.
 See [7GUIs website](https://7guis.github.io/7guis) for more information.

-This repo is mean as an example of these concept implementation using Angular 16 and newest additions like signals (where it makes sense)
+This repo is mean as an example of these concepts implementation using Angular 16 and newest additions like signals (when it makes sense)

 ## Demo